 Your booking is safe with Virgin Holidays

 This romantic 600-acre hillside hideaway is a unique resort in harmony with its lush, natural environment.
-The 'get-away-from-it-all' philosophy means that rooms have no TV or radio - instead you admire the spectacular scenery from the beachside rooms or sea views from the treehouse-style rooms further up the flower-decked hillside!
+The 'get-away-from-it-all' philosophy means that rooms have no TV or radio - instead, you admire the spectacular scenery from the beachside rooms or sea views from the treehouse-style rooms further up the flower-decked hillside!
 How much you get up to on this holiday is up to you.
 There are many activities on offer here, from non-motorised watersports to walking the many miles of estate trails, jungle biking and birdwatching, snorkeling and scuba diving.
 For the less actively inclined, simply do nothing, lie on the beach or enjoy one of the therapeutic body and beauty treatments.
 The resort operates its own organic farm and chocolate laboratory making chocolate from their own estate beans.
 Guests are welcome!
 Dining choices include Caribbean fine dining in the Treehouse, East Indian- St Lucia fusion at beach level, and Emeralds, a vegetarian restaurant.

-49 rooms (12 beachside; 37 hillside cottages) all sleeping max 3 adults, or 2 adults and 2 children, and individually decorated with patio area, ceiling fans, tea/coffee-making facilities, fridge, private safe and hairdryer.
-Superior Hillside Rooms - with 2 twin beds or king-size bed.
+49 rooms (12 beachside; 37 hillside cottages) all individually decorated with patio area, ceiling fans, tea/coffee-making facilities, fridge, private safe and hairdryer.
+Superior Hillside Rooms with 2 twin beds or 1 king-size bed, sleeping max 3 adults or 2 adults and 2 children.

 Children under 10 years are not permitted at this resort with the exception of Jul/Aug/Sep when the minimum age is 6 years.